nnenasheva/documentation/user_guide/business_intelligence_dashboards.rst

     There is a number of dashboards pre-implemented in OroCRM out-of-the-box.
 Additional widgets can be added in the course of the system integration.

+Description of all the available widgets and their settings is available in the :ref:`Widget List <user-guide-widget-list>`

 Manage Widgets on a Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^